 Build concurrency ⚓

 Build concurrency determines how many builds you can run simultaneously.
 Builds over your subscription plan’s concurrency count will be marked as on hold.
 They will start whenever your ongoing builds are finished and you have a free build slot.
-You can always purchase additional concurrencies with the Developer or Organization plans to increase the number of builds you can run at the same time.

 You can trigger and abort builds with the Bitrise API.
 Define parameters for the build: for example, branch, tag or git commit to use.
 Custom environment variables can be defined...